kraudy/IBM-i-pipeline/README.md

 HELLO.PGM: hello.pgm.rpgle
 ```

-That's it, it shuld be a success and look something like this
+That's it, it shuld be a success and look something like this.
+If you look closely we are actually using ```make``` under the hood.

 ```bash
 Running Action: makei build (Time PM)